-Feel free to add whatever salad toppings you love.
+Feel free to add whatever toppings you love to this cherry kale salad.
 Candied pecans and goat cheese would be amazing in this dish.
 You could also add grilled chicken, balsamic tofu, or make extra dressing and use it as a marinade for flank steak or pork chops.
 I will definitely be trying that recipe for Dave this weekend!
 As for me, I loved this salad exactly the way it was.

 Besides being potentially one of the sweetest summer fruits out there, dark sweet cherries pack a serious nutritional punch.
 They are full of fiber which means you will eat less of these and feel full much longer!
 Dark sweet cherries are also packed with antioxidants!